 For our purposes, we will only focus on sample sets related to proteins.

 We call matching the process of deciding if an input protein/proteoform is equivalent to a protein/proteoform in the database.
-We say an input proteoform matches a reference proteoform if they fulfill certain conditions described in the following approaches.
+We say an input proteoform matches a reference proteoform if it fulfills certain conditions described in the following.

-We propose to implement a new approach that takes different forms of proteins to filter out the results and make them more specific.
+We propose to implement a new approach that takes different forms of proteins to make results more specific.
 Several options are possible.
 We explain some of them briefly.

 Protein only